apricotweave91483/misc-tools/mac_texter/README.md

 this will:
 1. open Spotlight
 2. launch the Messages app
-3. create new conversations for each provided name
+3. open a new message and enter each provided name
 4. send the provided message

 ## notes